A Word to Cancer Patients Out There

-I had to clear my dental review before I can go for radiotherapy.
-This is because radiotherapy, in my case, will be targeted at my neck and nose areas which affect the mouth including saliva glands etc. For example, the mouth will be dry and gum will be weak during and after radiotherapy.
-If one ever had done tooth surgery during this period, then it will result in a slow recovery.
+I had to clear my dental review before I could go for radiotherapy.
+This is because radiotherapy, in my case, will be targeted at my neck and nose areas which affect the mouth, including saliva glands, etc. For example, the mouth will be dry, and the gum will be weak during and after radiotherapy.
+If one ever had done tooth surgery during this period, it will result in a slow recovery.
 In short, the gum is not going to recuperate as fast as it should.
 I have got an ‘extra’ tooth at the beginning of my right bottom row of teeth.
-A few years ago, a dentist advised me that this tooth got to go as it is useless, not helping me to chew food and could cause potential problem in future.
-I held back because I already had gum surgery and root canal with him and I need a break.
-But this time round, there is no running away, I literally had to do the tooth extraction.
-In all, I paid 4 – 5 visits to different dentists at NDC for initial review, extraction, remove stitches and last one for final review.
+A few years ago, a dentist advised me that this tooth got to go as it is useless, not helping me chew food, and could cause potential problems in the future.
+I held back because I already had gum surgery and a root canal with him, and I needed a break.
+But this time around, there is no running away.
+I had to do the tooth extraction.
+In all, I paid 4 – 5 visits to different dentists at NDC for initial review, extraction, removal of stitches, and the last one for final review.

 My radiotherapy doctor scoped the back of my nose and took some pictures.
-As I disliked this procedure, I told her that the senior doctor over at ENT had done this already but she replied that they don’t share the information.
-She then explained that I have to attend 33 radiotherapy sessions and I questioned her why 33 times?
-She explained that medical studies had shown that 33 is the optimum number of times that a person receives radiotherapy for killing the cancer cells while having minimum side effects to the body.
-On top of that, she told me that my neck lump although small but still sizeable, hence she also advised me to go for chemotherapy which when combined with radiotherapy will have a more effective treatment outcome.
-Next, she arranged for me to meet my chemotherapy doctor who is also from NCC.
+As I wouldn’t say I liked this procedure, I told her that the senior doctor over at ENT had done this already, but she replied that they don’t share the information.
+She then explained that I have to attend 33 radiotherapy sessions, and I questioned her why 33 times?
+She explained that medical studies had shown that 33 is the optimum number of times a person receives radiotherapy for killing the cancer cells while having minimum side effects to the body.
+On top of that, she told me that my neck lump was small but still sizeable.
+Hence, she also advised me to go for chemotherapy, which will have a more effective treatment outcome when combined with radiotherapy.
+Next, she arranged for me to meet my chemotherapy doctor, who is also from NCC.

-My chemotherapy doctor told that I will need to attend 1 chemotherapy session every week when the radiotherapy starts, all the way to the last week (inclusive) when radiotherapy ends.
-She pressed her calculator and it returned 6.x times of chemotherapy so she arranged for me to complete 7 sessions of chemotherapy as part of my cancer treatment.
-The drug that she is proposed for my case is Cisplatin and she mentioned this is a lighter variant of the chemotherapy drugs that will still have but not drastic side effects.
+My chemotherapy doctor told me that I would need to attend one chemotherapy session every week when the radiotherapy starts, all the way to the last week (inclusive) when radiotherapy ends.
+She pressed her calculator, and it returned 6.x times of chemotherapy, so she arranged for me to complete seven chemotherapy sessions as part of my cancer treatment.
+The drug that she is proposed for my case is Cisplatin, and she mentioned this is a lighter variant of the chemotherapy drugs that will still have but no drastic side effects.